Steel Guitar Lessons

 Rates

-I'm currently charging $30/hour for private lessons payable via PayPal.
-You can schedule weekly lessons, paying by the month.
-Or, just schedule an occasional a la carte lesson for a professional "tune-up."
-There is no charge for the video call through Skype.
+I'm currently charging a rate of $65 for an hour private lesson or $40 for a half-hour lesson payable via PayPal or by check if you're not comfortable with PayPal.
+You can schedule weekly lessons or just schedule an occasional a la carte lesson for a professional "tune-up."
+I'm able to give my weekly students extra attention including back-and-forth during the week, correcting of assignments, etc. There is no charge for the video call through Skype.

 Lessons have a flow to them that depends a lot on the student's temperament and playing level.
-And this can vary depending on what the immediate goal is.
-However, on average, a typical lesson will include the following:
+And this can vary depending on what the immediate goal is—for more see an overview of my curriculum.
+On average, a typical lesson will include the following:

-- Music Theory -- A few minutes or longer to focus on some aspect of the current playing project.
+• Music Theory (optional)—A few minutes or longer to focus on some aspect of the current playing project.
 Theory can help you organize your thinking and speed up your learning.
+With some basic theory under your belt, you'll be able to start creating your own arrangements.
+(You can download my music theory primers on my download page.)

 I will gear the overall structure of lessons to your short-term and long-term musical goals.
 You may be primarily interested in country music, western swing and jazz, Hawaiian music, blues, or all of the above.